Shindong: Military enlistment

 On November 5, 2014, S.M.
 Entertainment announced that Shindong would enlist in the army on November 25, 2014.
 However, due to a back problem, his enlistment was delayed until a further date the next year.
 On March 24, 2015, Shindong quietly enlisted in the military without any fanfare or interviews with the press.
 He was scheduled to enter his service in Incheon.
 He was discharged from his military duty on December 23, 2016, after serving 21 months of active duty at the 55th army division's military band.

-Health

-On November 12, 2021, Shindong tested positive for COVID-19.

 Relationship

-On January 1, 2023, it was confirmed that Shindong was dating a non-celebrity woman younger than him.
+On January 1, 2023, Shindong confirmed that he is dating a non-celebrity woman younger than him.